nteetor/yonder/docs/collections/_misc/list-group-thruput.md

       thruput.
   - name: '...'
     description: |-
-      For `listGroupThruput`, additional named arguments passed on as HTML attributes to the parent list group element.
+      For `listGroupThruput()`, additional named arguments passed on as HTML attributes to the parent list group element.

-        For `listGroupItem`, the text or HTML content of the list group item.
+        For `listGroupItem()`, the text or HTML content of the list group item.

-        For `renderListGroup`, any number of expressions which return a `listGroupItem` or calls to `listGroupItem`.
+        For `renderListGroup()`, any number of expressions which return a `listGroupItem()` or calls to `listGroupItem()`.
+  - name: multiple
+    description: |-
+      One of `TRUE` or `FALSE` specifyng if multiple list group items may be selected, defaults to `TRUE`.
+  - name: flush
+    description: |-
+      One of `TRUE` or `FALSE` specifying if the list group is rendered without a border, defaults to `FALSE`.
+Removing the list group border is useful when rendering a list group inside a custom parent container, e.g. inside a `card()`.
   - name: value
     description: |-
       A character string specifying the value of the list group item,